 When you are traveling to Japan for the first time, you may be overwhelmed by the sheer quantity of places you can visit, the language barrier, transportation, or even ordering food.
-Luckily, Japanese travel is a wonderful experience, from the deals for foreigners on air and rail travel, to the delicious restaurants, to the temples and architecture.
+Luckily, travel in Japan is a wonderful experience, from the deals for foreigners on air and rail travel, to the delicious restaurants, to the temples and architecture.
 Here are our top Japan travel tips for your first time in the country.

 Also read: Why travel insurance is essential on a trip abroad

-Not speaking the native language can be one of the most intimidating things about traveling to another country, but today there are many resources you can tap to get by even if you don’t speak a word of another language.
+Not speaking the native language can be one of the most intimidating things about traveling to another country, but today there are many resources you can use to get by even if you don’t speak a word of another language.

 Google Translate: The free Google Translate app is incredibly helpful for translating what you want to say when visiting Japan.
 It translates English instantly to 100 other languages, including Japanese.
 Download it on your phone before you go, and you will be all set.